-&lt;sup>46 Meyer M. Response to Modernity, 103-110, 146-149, the quote comes from the p.
-104; Itzkowitz D. "The Jews of Europe and the Limits of Religious Freedom,"162; Rozenblit M. "Jewish Assimilation in Habsburg Vienna," in J. Frankel and S. Zipperstein, Assimilation and Community, 228-229.
+57 Meyer, Response to Modernity, pp. 103-110, 146-149, the quote is from the p.
+104; Itzkowitz, "The Jews of Europe," p.
+162; Marsha Rozenblit, "Jewish Assimilation in Habsburg Vienna," in Frankel and Zipperstein, eds., Assimilation and Community, pp. 228-229.
 Later in the second half of the 19th century the Russian imperial authorities took a similar attitude toward Islam in Turkestan.
-See: Khalid A. The Politics of Muslim Cultural Reform.
-Jadidism in Central Asia (Berkeley: University of California Press, 1998), 50-61.

-complete absurdity, without introducing improvements in the traditional teaching of the Talmud.
-Brafman was confident that the publication of the Russian translation of the full text of the Talmud "in all its confusion" would make Judaism a laughing stock.
-The officials of the Vilna Educational District heeded this advice.
+See: Daniel Brower, "Islam and Ethnicity: Russian Covention in religious affairs aimed at discrediting the Jews was advocated by Brafman in Russia in the 1860s.
+He associated any attempts at "regulating" or "cleansing" Jewish religion, especially through the system of education, with the machinations of a sophisticated or selfish elite.
+He thought that it was necessary "to help" the Jews to take Talmudic interpretations to complete absurdity, without introducing improvements in the traditional teaching of the Talmud.
+Brafman was confident that the publication of the Russian translation of the full text of the Talmud "in all its confusion" would make Judaism a laughing stock.58 The officials of the Vilna Educational District heeded this advice.
 At first, they demanded an exact translation of the Talmudic tractates in order to convince Jews that the change in language would not affect the essence of faith.
-And after Brafman's advice they began to watch closely to make sure that the translations did not omit the most illogical or physiological frank fragments, or those that were "indecent" in the view of the Gentiles.
+And after Brafman's advice they began to watch closely to make sure that the translations did not omit what was seemed to the Gentiles to be illogical or "indecent."59

 Brafman's "theory of the kahal" was of course not the only reason for the reversal of policy toward Jewish education in Vilna.
 For officials of the educational administration, Brafman made it simpler to articulate Judeophobic emotions, which had already been aroused simply by the growth of the number of Jews in the sphere of Russian language instruction.
-In 1866, the newspaper Vilenskii Vestnik, under the control of the direction of the educational district, was overflowing with Judeophobic materials.
-Divergence from the Bessonov system became evident in practice as well: in the Jewish schools of the provinces that were furthest from Vilna-Mogilev and Vitebsk instruction in religious subjects was completely terminated.
-In other provinces Kornilov encouraged reducing the number of classes in Bible and Hebrew.
-A few of Kornilov's subordinates, reacting to the change of mood in the district administration, presented reports that opposed the overemphasis on Russian language in the acculturation of the Jews: "To transform the Jews, to make them Russian, [it is insufficient] to simply teach them
+In 1866, the newspaper Vilenskii Vestnik, under the control of the direction of the Educational district, was overflowing with Judeophobic materials.60 Divergence from the Bessonov system became evident in practice as well: in the Jewish schools of the provinces that were furthest from Vilna - Mogilev and Vitebsk instruction in religious subjects was completely terminated.
+In other provinces Kornilov encouraged reducing the number of classes in Bible and Hebrew.61 A few of Kornilov's lonial Policy in Turkestan," in Daniel Brower and Edward Lazzerini, eds., Russia's Orient: Imperial Borderlands and Peoples, 1700-1917 (Bloomington: Indiana University Press, 1997), pp. 115-135; Adeeb Khalid, The Politics of Muslim Cultural Reform.
+Jadidism in Central Asia (Berkeley: University of California Press, 1998), pp. 50-61.

-&lt;sup>47 Kornilov I.P.
-Russkoe delo v Severo-Zapadnom krae.
-Materialy dlia istorii Vilenskogo uchebnogo okruga preimushchestvenno v murav 'evskuiu epokhu (St.Petersburg, 1908), 251; RGIA, f.
+58 Ivan P. Kornilov, Russkoe delo v Severo-Zapadnom krae.
+Materialy dlia istorii Vilenskogo uchebnogo okruga preimushchestvenno v murav'evskuiu epokhu (St. Petersburg, 1908), p.
+251; RGIA, f.
 970, op.
 1, d.
 103, l.
+15.

-15. RGIA, f.
+59 RGIA, f.
 970, op.
 1, d.
-103, l.
-9v-10; Manuscript Division of the Russian National Library in St.Petersburg (henceforth - RO RNB), f.
-377, d.
-836, l.
-12v, 15v.
+103, ll.
+9v-10; Manuscript Division of the Russian National Library in St. Petersburg (hereafter RO RNB), f.
+377 [I.P.
+Kornilov], d.
+836, ll.
+12v, 15v. (inspector of Vilna Educational District Vasilii Kulin to ex-curator Kornilov, 5 July 1869).